conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ## Auto-Create Topics Authorization

-When `GATEWAY_AUTO_CREATE_TOPICS_ENABLE` is set to `true`, users require specific ACL permissions to automatically create topics when producing or consuming through the Gateway.
+When `GATEWAY_AUTO_CREATE_TOPICS_ENABLED` is set to `true`, users require specific ACL permissions to automatically create topics when producing or consuming through the Gateway.

 ### Required Permissions